 - Campus Excellence in Teaching Award, University of North Carolina Board of Governors (2018)

 Archaeology, zooarchaeology, experimental archaeology, island and coastal adaptations, zoogeography; Eastern United States, Southern Appalachia.

 Professor Thomas R. Whyte received his Ph.D. in Anthropology from the University of Tennessee in 1988.
-He has been with Appalachian State University since 1989 and teaches Archaeology, Archaeology & the Human Past, Prehistory of the Southern Appalachians, Stone Age Stereotypes, Field Archaeology, Archaeological Laboratory Methods, and Zooarchaeology.
-His research interests are Southern Appalachian prehistory, Island and coastal adaptations, Zooarchaeology, and Zoogeography.
-He is known best for his study of fish remains from archaeological sites.
-His research has yielded 1 edited volume, over 30 articles/book chapters, 46 technical reports, and more than 50 professional papers.
+He has been with Appalachian State University since 1989.
+He has published in both archaeological and biological journals.
+He is known best for his studies of animal remains from archaeological sites, but also has published studies involving ceramic and stone artifacts, cultural identity, and culture change.
+His research has yielded 1 edited volume, over 40 articles/book chapters, 50 technical reports, and more than 50 professional papers.

 Department: Department of Anthropology

 Fax: (828) 262-2982